We’d like to introduce you to Fred the Gulf fritillary butterfly so you can understand more about his species.

 We head south to southern Florida and might even fly over the Gulf of Mexico to Central America.
 They have four varieties of native passionfruit down there for us to make babies on while y’all are up here freaking out and acting crazy about 1″ snow blizzards.
 Ain’t nobody got time for that.

 Before we head south, we’ve first got to power up on a bunch of good, quality flower pollen and nectar.
-Would you mind having some pollinator-friendly flowers growing for us?
-Yes, that means you can’t get the ones with the little labels tucked inside that say they’ve been treated with neonicotinoids.
-That stuff makes our brains all crazy.
-Don’t.
-Do.
-It.
+Would you mind having some pollinator-friendly landscapes growing for us?
+Yes, you can still grow your own food there too.

 Why am I telling you all this?
 If you love butterflies and get pictures of me tattooed over your butt, the least you could do is know a little more about me and my friends.